 Trello is a free tool, which is a definite perk when you are searching for a remote job.
 It is super simple to learn how to use, but don’t let the simplicity fool you — Trello can be a powerful tool to keep your job hunt on track.

-I created a Trello job hunt template to get you started or you can start a new board from scratch and adapted it to your own needs.
+I created a Trello job hunt template to get you started or you can start a new board from scratch and adapt it to your own needs.

 If you are creating a new board from scratch, the first thing you need to do is create a new board.
 Name it whatever you’d like.